hdShang/arxiv-daily/docs/cs-CL/2025-09-26/papers/250922345v1-the-invite-corpus-annotating-invectives-in-tudor-english-texts-for-c.md

 ---
 layout: default
-title: The InviTE Corpus: Annotating Invectives in Tudor English Texts for Computational Modeling
+title: "The InviTE Corpus: Annotating Invectives in Tudor English Texts for Computational Modeling"
 ---

 # The InviTE Corpus: Annotating Invectives in Tudor English Texts for Computational Modeling